nisanthchunduru/instaloan/README.md

 # instaloan

-Instaloan is a prototype instant loan service
+Instaloan is a prototype Instant Loan service with a beautiful UI

 ### Screenshots